superstarlifter/doc/docs/getting_started/dashboards2.md

 ## Dashboards

+Dashboards allow you to visualize your data through charts, tables, and KPIs

+### Accessing a dashboard:

-All dashboards are listed in the dropdown:
+Saved dashboards are listed in the dropdown:

 <img src="../assets/dashboard_list_matt.png"  style="width:600px" class="border"></img>